philippludwig/gentoo-kernel-upgrade/README.md

 * You have ``boot-update installed``
 * You are using ``gentoo-sources`` **only**,
 * Your sources live under ``/usr/src``
-* You don't need an initramfs (this script doesn't support it)
 * **Important**: You don't care about old kernels in ``boot``, ``/lib/modules`` and ``/usr/src`` (they will be deleted).

 ## Usage